zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 > Similar to the technique used above to open Fantomes with 7-Zip, you can do the same for WAD files with the extension `.client` and `wad-extract`.
 Now, double clicking a WAD file has `wad-extract` extract it into a folder next to your WAD.

-## 2. Convert DDS to TEX in bulk without LtMAO
+## 2. Convert DDS to TEX in Bulk Without LtMAO
 > Before bulk converting, you should understand a few details about TEX and DDS files in league. ***As of the 25.5 patch***,
 > - Only champions who's name begin with A-J use TEX files for their textures and particles.
 This means AoE converting with a loop will incorrectly convert some of these files, ex., if a Caitlyn mod uses textures in a Qiyana folder.
 This is less common, and a more specific command can be used to work around this.
 > - Most files found under `assets\shared` do not need to be TEX and should be left alone if they are.